bdwilliamson/vimp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version, I have:

-* Added new functions vimp_accuracy, vimp_auc, vimp_rsquared, sp_vim, spvim_ics, spvim_se
+* Removed functions sp_vim, spvim_ics, spvim_se, cv_vim_nodonsker
-* Added new function vimp_anova to take the place of vimp_regression (now deprecated)
-* Added new function vim; all vimp_ functions call vim under the hood
-* Reorganized internals of vim and cv_vim
-* cv_vim_nodonsker is now deprecated
-* Added new functions to measure predictiveness (prefixed with measure)
-* Added new functions to compute predictiveness point estimates and influence curve estimates, for cv and non-cv
+* Modified examples sections to remove \donttest and pass all checks

 ## Test environments
 * local ubuntu 18.04, R 3.6.3